 Try out some ready-made mentor text activities that relate to these texts and more.
 Your students will be engaged when they learn about writing traits and reinforce grammar and convention skills with these fun activities.

-Increase Student Engagement by Starting an Escape Room in Your Classroom
+Strategies to Increase Student Engagement: Starting an Escape Room in Your Classroom

 Escape rooms are all the rage for adults, so classrooms have made it their own with Breakout EDU boxes.
 Students have a problem to solve, clues to follow, and boxes to unlock once they figure out the code (usually a number or letter lock on a box).
 Once the students “breakout”, they’ll have a prize related to the mystery.
 Some teachers have stickers, books, or even treats to reward the students when they solve the problem.